tylertyza/LightSoundController/replit.md

 ## Overview

 This is a full-stack web application that provides a unified interface for controlling LIFX smart lights and managing sound effects.
-The application serves as a soundboard with integrated lighting controls, allowing users to trigger audio playback with synchronized lighting effects.
-It features real-time device discovery, WebSocket communication for live updates, and a modern React-based user interface.
+The application serves as a soundboard with integrated lighting controls, allowing users to trigger audio playbook with synchronized lighting effects.
+It features real-time device discovery, WebSocket communication for live updates, collapsible panels for better UI management, and a modern React-based user interface with dark theme.

 ## User Preferences